xiongchiamiov/scheduler-mirror/implementation/GWTView/README.txt

     $> fab -l

-Since building via ant isn't completely working yet, you'll need to build the project using Eclipse (right-click -> Google -> GWT Compile).
-Then, run `fab deploy` and feed it the names of directories on the server to which you wish to deploy.
+First, you'll need to build the project; then, run `fab deploy` and feed it the names of directories on the server to which you wish to deploy.
 For instance,

-    $> fab deploy:dev,CSC,EE
+    $> fab build && fab deploy:dev,CSC,EE

 If you deploy to a new directory, you'll have to configure Nginx to proxy through to Tomcat.
 Edit `/etc/nginx/sites-enabled/default` and reload Nginx or